r4monn/mybooklist/README.md

 #### Update 15/07/2022
 - Add category of books
-- Books separated by ccategories
+- Books separated by categories